 If you are not sure if you have diabetes you may want to see if you are experiencing the main symptoms of diabetes.

 If you are experiencing any of the main symptoms of diabetes, be sure to consult with your physician for further evaluation.
 Just like with many other health conditions, diabetes can be managed in part with the foods you choose to include in your diet.

-Nature's Eats Walnuts are another diabetic friendly nut being backed up by research.
+Walnuts are another diabetic-friendly nut according to research.
 In December 2004 in Diabetes Care, researchers found that including 1 ounce of walnuts in the diet of patients with type 2 diabetes resulted in significant improvements in their cholesterol profile and thus reduced the risk of heart disease.
 There were fifty-eight men and women around the age of 59 who were assigned to one of three diet plans: a traditional low-fat diet, a modified low-fat diet and a modified low-fat diet that included one ounce of walnuts a day.
 Each plan had meals with 30 percent of total calories from fat.
 Results showed that those that were on the low-fat walnut diet had a better HDL to total cholesterol ratio than the other groups six months later.
 They also showed a 10 percent drop in LDL or bad cholesterol levels.

-Make sure to stick to a diabetic friendly diet and add in the best nuts for diabetes into your diet with moderation.
-Don’t be afraid of healthy fats- just keep healthy fatty foods in your diet and stay clear of processed fatty foods.
+Make sure to stick to a diabetic-friendly diet and add in the best nuts for diabetes into your diet with moderation.
+Don’t be afraid of healthy fats—just keep healthy fatty foods in your diet and stay clear of processed fatty foods.
 Pay close attention to the glycemic index of foods and stick to the ones that have a low glycemic index.
-Make sure that if you are experiencing any of the main symptoms of diabetes covered earlier that you consult with a physician or other treatment provider to learn what other steps you will want to make in your life.
+Make sure that if you are experiencing symptoms of diabetes to consult with a physician or other treatment provider to learn what other steps you can take to improve your health.Written by Lisa Saremi